Stories showcasing the career progression/study life of some of our MPhil/PhD alumni/students

 "I have always loved marine biology and so it was an exhilarating four-year postgraduate experience to be surrounded by people who were genuinely interested in the same subject in a beautiful, region leading, marine facility - The Swire Institute of Marine Science (SWIMS) of HKU.
 SWIMS has a wealth of international culture with staff and students from over 15 countries, which filled my research life with multinational insights.
 I also appreciated the initiative at HKU of the Three Minute Thesis Competition (3MT), which helped me greatly improve my skills in conveying my research findings to different audiences.
 From my experience with researchers in HKU, I believe that being proactive and passionate is the key to success, and I hope our future generations of students share these important lifelong traits."

-Dr PHOON Yee Peng, 2014 PhD Graduate, Department of Clinical Oncology, Postdoctoral Fellow at Karolinska Institutet, Sweden
+Dr PHOON Yee Peng, 2014 PhD Graduate, Awardee of Hong Kong PhD Fellowship, Department of Clinical Oncology, Postdoctoral Fellow at Karolinska Institutet, Sweden

 Chasing my dream is what brought me to HKU, the door to international exposure and networks.
 And the Hong Kong PhD Fellowship Scheme was the key to opening up the whole new exciting worlds of cancer stem cell research and the bench-to-bedside approach.
 I gained invaluable critical thinking skills and strengthened my transferable skill sets including experimental techniques, cementing the basic foundation for research study.
 I believe that daring to dream and following 3Ps (passion, persistence and perseverance) will bring forth great achievements.